aleal4/algolia/Q&A.md

 **Ratings:** Uses customer ratings to influence visibility.
 **Boolean Attributes:** Such as whether an item is on sale or offers free shipping.

-I hope this make things clearer!
-Let me know if you have any more questions.
+I hope this makes things clearer!
+Feel free to let me know if you have any more questions.

-Cheers,
+Cheers,<br/>
 Augusto Leal | Solutions Engineer

 ---